CreatorOS/solidity-by-example/Learn.md

 # Solidity by example

 This quest is based on the examples see in the popular repository [solidity-by-example.org](https://solidity-by-example.org)

 In this quest we're going to write code in simple increments and understand the basics of the Solidity programming language and its syntax.

 This quest assumes that you are aware of _what is Ethereum_ and are looking to build dapps.
 Solidity is the language in which you write decentralized apps (aka dapps).

 This Quest is best suited for those who like to learn the syntax before the concepts.

 ## Hello world

 Write this code and run the test cases.
 Let's get a quick grasp of the programming language and syntax.

 ```
 // SPDX-License-Identifier: MIT
 // compiler version must be greater than or equal to 0.8.3 and less than 0.9.0
 pragma solidity ^0.8.3;

-contract SolidityByExample {
+contract HelloWorld {
     string public greet = "Hello World!";
 }
 ```

 - `pragma` defines which version of the compiler to use to compile this program (aka smart contract).
 Solidity language is rapidly improving and using the correct compiler version is important to avoid code incompatibility.
 - Like a class, we use `contract` in solidity
 - Solidity is a typed language, `string` is a primitive data type.